PEI-Education/attendance_tracking/README.md

 psQuery, however, is pretty integral to the functioning of the plugin.
 Without it, you would need to either replicate its functionakity with a hidden form or find some way to include the right ID for a DirectTable.Select on U_PEI_ATT_TRACK. psQuery really shines with the bulk updates - a single call lets you iterate through an array of students and their related updates, so fast that I actually added a slight delay so that you actually see the loading timer.

 ## Version History
+- 0.7 - Full suite ready for pilot use in production
 - 0.5.2 - Admin-side checklist available for pilot use in production